ConfederacyOfGaia/Gaia/monster-stat-blocks.md

 > - **Languages** Draconic, Zephyran
 > - **Challenge** 3 (800 XP)
 > ___
-> ***Impeccable Training.*** The Dragonborn Elite Soldier has advantage on an attack roll against a creature if at least one of the its allies is within 5 feet of the creature and the ally isn't incapacitated.
+> ***Impeccable Training.*** The Dragonborn Elite Soldier has advantage on an attack roll against a creature if at least one of its allies is within 5 feet of the creature and the ally isn't incapacitated.
 >
 > ***Master of War and Peace.*** The Dragonborn Elite Soldier adds its Intelligence bonus to all initiative rolls.
 >